“The future of TV has finally arrived” and with it, hidden fees.

 In a radio ad for its Xfinity internet service, Comcast describes AT&T as an “Internot” provider that doesn’t deliver on promised internet speeds.
 It defines “Internot” as “internet that could be only a fraction of the speed advertised because of where you live — and you pay the same price.
 Let’s hear it in a sentence: ‘I thought I could get AT&T internet with up to 50 megabit speeds.
 These Internot providers only delivered 10.’”

-After AT&T challenged the radio ad with the National Advertising Division (NAD), NAD recommended that Comcast modify the language to avoid conveying the message that AT&T doesn’t provide customers with the speed tier they sign up for.
+After AT&T challenged the radio ad with the National Advertising Division (The National Advertising Division (NAD) is the advertising industry’s self-regulatory body administered by the Council of Better Business Bureaus.), NAD recommended that Comcast modify the language to avoid conveying the message that AT&T doesn’t provide customers with the speed tier they sign up for.
 (Side note: AT&T charges $40 for the fastest internet speed available to a customer, whether that speed is 50 megabits per second, 25, 18, or 10, though a broad swath of AT&T’s customers don’t have access to 50 megabit speeds.
 These points were not disputed between the parties.)

 NAD then turned to a couple of Xfinity TV ads similar to the one above that AT&T also challenged.
 They feature an AT&T employee named Greg who attends a fictional support group for liars.
 Pinocchio has a seat in the circle.
 In regard to one of these commercials, NAD found: